curtwelch/Big-Die/README.md

 The small 3D Printer plastic cube was printed from the stl file here.
 The parts were scaled to make the small parts and allow all 6 sides to be printed at once.
 They were then glued together to create the cube.

-Many thanks to everyone at http://nova-labs.org/ who helped me learn the skills needed to make this and provide me with access to the machines to make this possible.
+Many thanks to everyone at http://nova-labs.org/ who helped me learn the technology and skills needed to do this work as well as assist in this project!
+Support your local maker space!

 Curt Welch<br>
 curt@kcwc.com<br>